schancel/spec/may-2018-reenabled-opcodes.md

 decimal 256, not decimal 1.

-## Risks and philosophical approach during design

-In general the approach taken is a minimalist one in order limit edge cases as much as possible.
-Where it is possible for a primitive op code used in conjunction with existing op codes to be combined to produce several more complex operations that is preferred over a set of more complex op codes.
-Input conditions that create ambiguous or undefined behaviour should fail fast.

-Each op code should be examined for the following risk conditions and mitigating behaviour defined explicitly:
-* Operand byte length mismatch.
-Where it would be normally expected that two operands would be of matching byte lengths the resultant behaviour should be defined.
-* Signed integer.
-Whether signed integers are permitted operands and whether any special handling is required.
-* Stack size impact.
-Both number of elements and total size of elements.
-* Overflows.
-Defined behaviour in the instance that result of the operation exceeds MAX_SCRIPT_ELEMENT_SIZE
-* Empty byte sequence operands.
-Whether empty byte sequences should be allowed as a representation of zero.
-* Empty byte sequence output.
-Note that an operation that outputs an empty byte sequence has effectively pushed `false` onto the stack.
-If this is the last operation in a script or if a conditional operator immediately follows the script author must consider this possibility.
-This is currently the case for many existing op codes however so it is consistent to continue with allowing this behaviour.

 ## Definitions

 * *Stack memory use*.
 This is the sum of the size of the elements on the stack.
 It gives an indication of impact on